-Just for Road trip tradition, I will include some photos from our US visit, including our time at some of DC'c tourist destinations.
-In fact, we did remarkably little touring because we were busy with hospitals, visiting, networking, and just normal US-paced life.
+Just for Road trip tradition, I will include some photos from our US visit, including our time at some of DC'c tourist destinations (Shopping mall, Air and Space Museum, Capital Mall, and Catholic Cathedral) In fact, we did remarkably little touring because we were busy with hospitals, visiting, networking, and just normal US-paced life.
 At the end of four weeks, we definitely need a vacation.
 Another story.

 Take care.
 Happy New Year.
 What will we all be doing at the end of this new year?